arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

     The first iteration of this work focused on IDN variants, which have the advantage that there is a relatively formal process for defining the eligible elements of a group.
-However, Latin characters with diacritic marks are not considered variants of Latin characters without diacritic marks and there are circumstances when it is desirable for them to be considerated equivalent.
+However, Latin characters with diacritic marks are not always considered variants of Latin characters without diacritic marks and there are circumstances when it is desirable for them to be considerated equivalent.
 As a result this extension presumes the existence of a group and sets outside its scope the actual definition of the